manoloesparta/stuff/README.md

 # Chris

-This project is inspired in [ClarkThyLord](https://github.com/ClarkThyLord) since he keeps sending the trending memes in r/programmerhumor
+This project is inspired in [ClarkThyLord](https://github.com/ClarkThyLord) since he keeps sending the trending memes of r/programmerhumor

 ## Requirements
 ```